wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     '{astraladjective} spires loom',
-    'a lone {astraladjective} cave seem carved from nowhere', 'a strange {astraladjective} salon where secret are traded stands', 'there is a {astraladjective} dump where the trash of countless astral travelers is acumulating', ];
+    'a lone {astraladjective} cave seem carved from nowhere', 'a strange {astraladjective} salon where secret are traded stands', 'there is a big {astraladjective} dump where the trash of countless astral travelers is acumulating', 'a dark {astraladjective} astral prison looms',
+    'a reality-warping {astraladjective} hole sucks everything in', 'a dreamy {astraladjective} garden stands',
+    'a giant {astraladjective} gas planet orbits',
+    '{astraladjective} bubbles float',
+    '{astraladjective} chunks of earth crash into each other', 'a dim {astraladjective} dwarf star burns',
+    '{astraladjective} spheres float',
+    '{astraladjective} threads crisscross the air ',
+    'a big {astraladjective} power nexus disturbs travels', ];

    gen_data['astraladjective'] = [